min2ha/ukwa-site/content/target/60139/index.en.md

   "subject": null
 }

-# Telegraph, The: Facebook admits that social media may be bad for you

 News article about the recent statements from David Ginsberg, Facebook's director of research, and Moira Burke, research scientist, about the negative effect facebook can have on mental health